SleipnirGroup/Choreo/docs/usage/editing-paths.md

-Choreo uses trajectory optimization find the optimal route through waypoints.
-Additionally, Choreo allows fine-grained customization while still maintaining concrete stability.
+Choreo finds the [mathematically optimal](https://en.wikipedia.org/wiki/Mathematical_optimization) trajectory that passes through your waypoints, subject to your drivetrain's constraints.
+It also allows fine-grained customization while still maintaining concrete stability.
 This allows for smoother paths and better odometry.

 ## Waypoints